My CoSchedule review shows that this editorial calendar for WordPress could take your blogging to the next level.

 The Evernote integration works very well and means you can write your article on the go and have it linked directly to your project.

-You can use Evernote or the text editor to write your article.
+You can use Evernote (affiliate link) or the text editor to write your article.
 The text editor allows some basic formatting, although in this state there is no direct relation to your blog.

 However, click on the cog icon next to the editor and you can export the text as a PDF file or HTML.